Mosstone/Tholos/README.md

         is to use miniforge and mamba to provide the binaries, and then reference the environment in the application.
 This way the plugins can receive updates without recompiling the binaries, which is preferable for any high stakes system.
 Python and rust are both chronic offenders but these work well with anaconda.
-Full containerization is also possible but renders Tholos partially obselete This is so that the plugins can still receive regular security updates.
+Full containerization is also possible but renders Tholos partially obsolete This is so that the plugins can still receive regular security updates.
 If a built thol file is created which depends on external libraries those other libraries should be considered as dependencies of the go project the Tholos module is used in.
 This may not be fully reflected